gwynnemonahan/memoir/README.md

 # memoir
 Experimenting using GitHub to draft the next version of my memoir

 It is June 22, 2022, at 10:34pm local time.
 Needing a project of some sort, I've decided to experiment with GitHub as I work on the next draft/version of my memoir.
-To give you a sense of me, my memoir, and the journey, this README is composed of my <b>Artist Statement</b>, which was also a requirement for my <a href="https://www.sierranevada.edu/academics/humanities-social-sciences/mfa-in-creative-writing/" target"_blank">MFA in creative non-fiction from Seirra Nevada University</a> (formerly Sierra Nevada College).
+To give you a sense of me, my memoir, and the journey, this README is composed of my <b>Artist Statement</b>, which was also a requirement for my <a href="https://www.sierranevada.edu/academics/humanities-social-sciences/mfa-in-creative-writing/" target="_blank">MFA in creative non-fiction from Seirra Nevada University</a> (formerly Sierra Nevada College).

 I should note that the topics of depression and suicidal ideation feature prominently in the work.